aasensior/sense-r/README.md

 #### Acknowledgements

-This example is based on the work made by Christian Nødtvedt, you can check it on http://branch.qlik.com/#/user/56728f52d1e497241ae6ab4a and https://github.com/nodtvedt/qlik-sense-r-regression-extension.
+This example is based on the work made by Per Christian Nødtvedt, you can check it on http://branch.qlik.com/#/user/56728f52d1e497241ae6ab4a and https://github.com/nodtvedt/qlik-sense-r-regression-extension.
 Thanks!

 #### Disclaimer